silverstripe/silverstripe-framework/docs/en/topics/modules.md

 same as every other module.

 SilverStripe's `[api:ManifestBuilder]` will find any class, css or template files anywhere under the site's main directory.
-The _config.php file in the module directory can be used to define director rules, calls to Object::useCustomClass(), and the like.
-So, by unpacking a module into site's main directory and viewing the site with ?flush=1 on the end of the URL, all the module's new behaviour will be incorporated to your site:
+The `_config.php` file in the module directory as well as the [_config/*.yml files](/topics/configuration) can be used to define director rules, add extensions, etc.  So, by unpacking a module into site's main directory and viewing the site with ?flush=1 on the end of the URL, all the module's new behaviour will be incorporated to your site:

 *  You can create subclasses of base classes such as SiteTree to extend behaviour.